 What Moisture Does It Measure?

-Karl Fischer Titration is a method measures only the water content (i.e. it's water-specific) in a product sample.
+Karl Fischer Titration is a method that measures only water content in a product sample.
+In other words, it's water-specific.

-Loss on Drying, on the other hand, measures the total change in weight of a material as a result of drying.
-For some products, components such as alcohol or fat evaporate with the water.
-Therefore, the LOD method measures both the water and volatile impurities such as those mentioned previously.
+Loss-on Drying, on the other hand, measures the total change in weight of a material when the sample is dried.
+For some products, components such as alcohol or fat will evaporate along with water.
+Therefore, the LOD method measures both water and volatile impurities such as the ones I've just mentioned.

 Karl Fischer titration is a chemical method.
-It involves adding a reagent to the sample to cause a reaction that converts the water in a product to a non-conductive chemical.
+It involves adding a reagent to the sample to cause a reaction that converts the water in the product into a non-conductive chemical.

-If “yes”, Karl Fischer would most likely be a better method, as this measurement is not affected by impurities.
+If “yes”, Karl Fischer Titration would most likely be a better method for testing your product, as this measurement is not affected by these impurities.

-Loss-on drying is the most commonly used of the methods.
-In order to help answer the question "Will Loss-On Drying Work for Me?" we have created a chart that rates materials/products based on how effective the LOD method will be for determining moisture content.
+Loss-on Drying is still the more commonly used of these methods.
+In order to help answer the question, "Will Loss-On Drying work for me?", we have created a chart that rates materials/products based on how effective the LOD method will be for determining moisture content: